 For technical issues with Canvas, please take a screenshot of the page on which you are experiencing an issue.
 Then, you should contact the Canvas support team by clicking on the question mark icon (available on most pages).
 If you cannot locate the question mark icon, there is always a help button on the left-side menu on your main dashboard.
 You can also email us at CanvasSupport@TexasTeachers.org.

 If you are unsure about what is required of you or have a specific question regarding your personalized training path, please reach out to an Advisor at Teach@TexasTeachers.org.

 No. You may complete your Classroom Readiness Training, Field-Based Experience hours, and testing in any order.
 We offer several optional test preparation courses to help prepare you for many different state exams.

-The TEA requires all teachers in the state of Texas need to demonstrate subject matter knowledge by passing a certification exam, also called a subject area test.
-You may currently become eligible for hire before passing your test, but you need to take it during your Internship Year.
+The TEA requires that all teachers in the state of Texas must demonstrate subject matter knowledge by passing a certification exam, also called a subject area test.
+You may become eligible for hire before passing your test, but you need to take it during your Internship Year.
 Once you begin teaching on your Intern Certificate, you must pass the Pedagogy and Professional Responsibilities (PPR) exam before being considered for the Standard Certificate at the end of your Internship Year.

 The certification exams may be passed either before or after securing employment.
 The PPR email must be passed after you begin working as a full-time teacher during your Internship Year.